-Sharon Peters is a Director with EMA who works with utilities to build their operations and maintenance management capabilities.
+Sharon Peters is a Director with EMA who works with utilities to build their management capabilities.
 She helps them develop organizational and workforce plans to improve quality and reliability, create staffing strategies and employee development programs, and prepare for a more technology and data-driven future.
-Other focus areas include facilitation, strategic planning, and program implementation and asset management.
+Sharon is also a Board member and Executive Director for the Water Customer Care Forum (WCCF), an unaffiliated, self-funded, not-for-profit organization for water and wastewater utility customer care leaders.
 Prior to joining EMA, Sharon worked in operations management and engineering for 11 years with Metro Vancouver, a regional water and wastewater utility serving 1.4 million customers.
-Sharon is a Registered Professional Engineer who has worked in utility operations and environmental management for 24 years.
-Sharon holds a M.Sc.
-Civil Engineering and B.Sc. in Geological Engineering from Queen’s University in Ontario, Canada.
+Sharon is a Registered Professional Engineer who has worked in utility operations and environmental management for 29 years.
+Sharon holds an M.Sc.
+Civil Engineering and a B.Sc. in Geological Engineering from Queen’s University in Ontario, Canada.

 Bill has over 20 years of experience implementing CIS and ERP systems.
 He is a Certified Project Manager (PMP) and Certified Scrum Master (CSM).
 Bill has extensive experience implementing CIS and ERP projects, including Cayenta CIS, Hansen Peace CIS, Advanced Utilities CIS, PeopleSoft ERP, Treasury, Customer Relationship Management (CRM), and Supply Chain Management.
 In addition to managing large projects, he has performed various project roles including QA testing manager, functional lead and business analyst.
 Prior to his systems implementations career, Bill was a Controller and Business Manager for several large corporations.
 His broad experience base enables him to find effective solutions for our clients.